massive-oss/mcover/src/m/cover/coverage/README.md

 ### Step 3.
 Configure MCoverPrintClient

-By default, the MCoverPrintClient includes all the coverage reports
+By default, the MCoverPrintClient includes detailed coverage reports (except on Neko - see below).
+This includes:

 *	missing blocks
 *	class and package breakdowns